 The City is required to notify surrounding property owners of any pending Site Plan Review and information regarding the public hearing.
 Mailed notices will be sent to all property owners, residents, and businesses within 500 feet of the property line of your site.
 We also place an ad in the legal section of our official newspaper, The Brooklyn Park Sun Post.
 A sign may be placed on your property notifying people as well.
 Make sure that this sign is clearly visible and not moved without consent of the Planning Staff.
 Your escrow will be charged for the notification costs.

 The Planning Commission holds the public hearing and solicits comments from interested parties before making a recommendation to the City Council on your Site Plan Review.
 The Planning Commission meets the second Wednesday of the month following your application.
 You are welcome to invite people to speak on your behalf.
 People can also submit letters or emails with their comments.
 All people speaking or submitting written comments are expected to give their names and addresses.
 The Planning Commission may ask questions or make suggestions for changes; therefore you must be in attendance or have a knowledgeable authorized representative in your place.
 If you cannot attend, it is recommended that you extend your application to a future meeting.
-A Conditional Use Permit (CUP) cannot be denied simply because neighbors do not want it.
-It can only be denied for legitimate land-use related issues such as not enough parking or inadequate screening.

 The City Council approves or denies your application.
 They take into consideration the Planning Commission’s recommendation and any comments received at the public hearing.
 The City Council is obligated to take action on your request within 60 days of your application unless an extension is made per state law.